Saurabh-Singh-55/Advanced-RAG/readme.md

 Surgical Precision | Highlights immediate pathological feedback. | Considers real-time assessment crucial.

 ## Final Analysis
-Both the LLM and expert responses provided valuable insights, with the LLM focusing on the procedural aspects and the expert highlighting the holistic and patient-centric elements of care.
+Both the RAG+LLM and expert responses provided valuable insights, with the LLM focusing on the procedural aspects and the expert highlighting the holistic and patient-centric elements of care.
 The 'better' response depends on whether the emphasis is on patient-centered care or technical outcomes.

 ## Conclusion
 The experiment showcased the capabilities of an LLM in generating comprehensive and analytical responses to complex medical queries and the importance of expert oversight in evaluating and integrating these responses into clinical practice.